 JOSH: Netflix, PS4 and Uber Eats?
 Says alot bout me

 CROCODYLUS WILL BE HITTING THE ROAD FOR THEIR SOCIAL CLIMBER TOUR FROM NOVEMBER 20.
-TOUR INFO BELOW, AND FOR ALL OTHER INFO HEAD HERE.
+FOR MORE INFO HEAD HERE.

 BY TIANA SPETER